cow-snake/nikke-mg/docs/lategame.md

 **<span class="color-orange">Ultra</span>**

-This Ultra has a destructible core unlike campaign counterparts, so his core isn’t permanent (because dev knows this boss is too biased as Red Hood’s punching bag).
+This Ultra has a destructible core unlike campaign counterparts, so his core isn’t permanent.
 He never moves so basically acts like a punching bag for Pierce-type Nikkes.

 Ultra parts can be hit using pierce by just hitting the core.
 You can deal damage 4 times by just hitting the core using piercers when his core and poison chamber parts are active.
 And Ultra range is far, so perfect for snipers Nikke.